-Arif Khan’s story is a great example of how cross-industry collaboration can lead to greater success for everyone — higher quality beans and long-term business for small-scale farmers.
+Arif Khan’s story is a great example of how cross-industry collaboration can lead to greater success for everyone — higher quality beans for chocolate makers and long-term business for small-scale farmers.

 When you imagine the tropical, volcanic archipelago of Fiji, you probably think of kava, not cacao.
 Just a short thirty years ago, however, the Fiji Islands were a haven for the production of this coveted commodity.

 The history of cacao in Fiji can be traced back to the 1880s when British colonizers first introduced the crop to the islands.
 A subtle relic of this colonial legacy remains on the country’s flag — the British lion pictured in the coat of arms holds a cacao pod in its paws.